About me

 Liberation Psychologies

 Liberation practitioners assist their clients in recovery from trauma towards healing but also thriving.
 To stress the importance of collective care and remember the freedom to question even the role of the practitioner in possible collusion with the oppressive parties, liberation practitioners refer to “psychologies” – a multitude of methods of work that operate within but also outside of the mental health profession (such as creative arts and community projects).
+You can learn more about this approach from my Therapy for Social Change talk here.

 - Critical consciousness - people should be aware of the social forces that affect their lives.